kurokobo/awx-on-k3s/rulebooks/README.md

 #### Activate Rulebook

-To run Ansible Rulebook by EDA Controller, activate the Rulebook.
+To run Ansible Rulebook by EDA Server, activate the Rulebook.

-Open `Rulebook Activations` under `Views` on Web UI for EDA Controller, then click `Create rulebook activation` button.
+Open `Rulebook Activations` under `Views` on Web UI for EDA Server, then click `Create rulebook activation` button.

 Fill the form as follows, then click `Create rulebook activation` button on the bottom of the page: